pratyakshm/WinRice/doc/TASKS.md

 # Tasks

 ## CleanWin GUI
 Since CleanWin GUI is now deprecated and done.
-In lieu of this change, both app uninstallers (CLI and GUI) co-exist together in CleanWin.
+In lieu of this change, users can use both methods to uninstall apps: CLI and GUI app uninstaller.
 Check the snip below: 👇
 ![image](https://i.imgur.com/jN6m9zs.png)

 # Apps & Features